 Managed Services is “the practice of partnering with an outside organization on day-to-day IT management responsibilities and functions as a strategic method for improving operations and cutting expenses.”

 The key words here are partnering and strategic.
 When it comes to outsourcing your IT maintenance to a third-party, trust is fundamental to a successful partnership.
 Equally important is the strategic approach to help your organization achieve its mission.
-Types of key services you will outsourced to an MSP (Managed Service Provider) include network assessments, infrastructure, asset management, patch management, cloud management, security and compliance, backup and disaster recovery, website hosting, and helpdesk support.
+Types of key services you will outsource to an MSP (Managed Service Provider) include network assessments, infrastructure, asset management, patch management, cloud management, security and compliance, backup and disaster recovery, website hosting, and helpdesk support.

 How is this different from a break-fix mentality?